Battle of Zadwórze: Battle

-Among the volunteer units organized in Lwów was a group of soldiers of Major (later a general) Roman Abraham.
-On the morning of 16 August the 1st battalion of the 54th Kresy Rifles Infantry Regiment was sent from Lwów towards the village of Nowosiółki (west of the town of Krasne) in order to help the endangered units formed by Roman Abraham.
+Among the volunteer units organized in Lwów was a group of soldiers of Major Roman Abraham.
+On the morning of 16 August the 1st Battalion of the 54th Kresy Rifles Infantry Regiment was sent from Lwów towards the village of Nowosiółki (west of the town of Krasne) in order to help the endangered units formed by Roman Abraham.
 Upon its arrival, the battalion found the town occupied by the Red Army and recaptured it.
 However, the following day it was endangered by encirclement and was ordered to withdraw towards Lwów.
-In the morning of 17 August it was taken by surprise near a train station in the village of Zadwórze and was completely destroyed by forces of the Red 6th Cavalry Division of the 1st Cavalry Army.
+In the morning of 17 August it was taken by surprise near a train station in the village of Zadwórze and was completely destroyed by forces of the 6th Cavalry Division of the 1st Cavalry Army.
 All Polish soldiers, approximately 200, were killed or missing.